Increasing Motivation To Do Homework

 How Involved Should You Be in Homework?

-Let your child be in charge of requesting your help if needed.
+Let your child request your help if needed.
 Establish times when you are available to help like from 3:00 – 5:00 and 7:00 – 8:00.
-If you don’t set boundaries, you may find yourself overwhelmed by things like trying to prepare dinner while also helping with homework.
+Set boundaries to avoid feeling overwhelmed by things like trying to prepare dinner while also helping with homework.

 One mom realized she was establishing a dangerous pattern by checking over her daughter’s math homework every night.
 One day she missed her daughter’s mistake and the teacher marked the answer as wrong.
 The daughter stormed home complaining "You made a mistake!"
 This mom quickly realized that checking over her homework needed to be her daughter’s responsibility not hers.